Swapping grape varieties could keep wine flowing as climate warms

-ROME, Jan 27 (Thomson Reuters Foundation) - Imbibing a glass or two of your favourite wine could become a rare pastime unless growers swap grape varieties to adapt to climate change, researchers warned on Monday.
+ROME (Thomson Reuters Foundation) - Imbibing a glass or two of your favorite wine could become a rare pastime unless growers swap grape varieties to adapt to climate change, researchers warned on Monday.

 Global warming of 4 degrees Celsius (7.2 degrees Fahrenheit), a realistic prospect this century, would threaten up to 85% of the world’s wine-growing regions - but planting different grape varieties or quantities could significantly cut losses, said a new study.